Located in the middle of the country, Colorado is the eighth most extensive state in the U.S. and has a population that is steadily increasing.

 Slack Davis Sanger attorneys have successfully represented passengers and families in the following air crash cases:

 - United Airlines Flight 585 in Colorado Springs.
 The Boeing 737-291 experienced an unexpected rudder reversal.

 - A plane carrying Oklahoma State University’s basketball team crashed in January 2001 shortly after takeoff from Denver.
 Ten lives were lost as a result of this Beechcraft King Air B200 crash.

 - In December 2004, a chartered cargo flight in a Mitsubishi MU-2B-60 crashed during an emergency landing in Englewood.

 - Continental Airlines Flight 1404 in Denver.
 The Boeing 737-524 took off from the Denver International Airport on December 20, 2008, after being cleared for takeoff by air traffic control.
 The aircraft veered off the runway, skidded across the taxiway and crashed in a ravine.
 The firm represented multiple passengers whose cases settled for confidential amounts.

-The aviation attorneys of Slack & Davis have more than 20 years of experience in helping people who have survived plane crashes and families dealing with the loss of a loved one.
-To explore your legal options or for a complimentary case evaluation, call Slack & Davis at 800-455-8686.
+The aviation attorneys of Slack Davis Sanger have more than 20 years of experience in helping people who have survived plane crashes and families dealing with the loss of a loved one.
+To explore your legal options or for a complimentary case evaluation, call Slack Davis Sanger at 800-455-8686.